 I’ve decided to occasionally do update posts that aren’t just for the entire year.
 I stole my #AmCurrently format from Cait at PaperFury because it’s so shiny and versatile.
 She has agreed to forgive me as long as I feed her lots of cake.

 Nothing!
 I almost feel horrible about it, but not quite.
 I’m supposed to be writing Arizona which is the book I intend to query with agents and traditional publishers.
 I worked through the landmarks a few weeks ago and have been meaning to sit down and start getting the draft I have into that shape I just… haven’t.

 There are reasons I haven’t and they are even good reasons.
-But there’s a particular sort of accomplishment that comes from writing for a few hours and getting to whatever point I set for myself (finish this scene or get through that section or fix that dialog – I am terrible at word count especially for a WIP).
+But there’s a particular sort of accomplishment that comes from writing for a few hours and getting to whatever point I set for myself (finish this scene or get through that section or fix that dialog – I am terrible at word count).
 It’s like, if I hit whatever point I’ve set for that writing stint, everything else for the entire weekend are just bonus points.
 Because I’ve done what I wanted to do and the thing that mattered to me most.

 So, while I’ve been productive… it hasn’t quite been the same.

 Lots of little things (my to do list has been looking pretty fantastic lately).
 You may have noticed March was a big month for me, though you don’t quite know the half of it.
 I spent 7 days in different hotels, it was supposed to be 11 days (which is like a third of the entire month) but one of my flights was cancelled.
 I published my second book and had the book launch with all the attempts at marketing that comes with both the book and the launch event.
 I finished editing the audiobook for Tattered Heart (official announcement coming soon once the last pieces are in place).
 I trained 3 new clients at work (hence all the hotel rooms) and I organized our big annual event at work.